Shyam-Chen/Fastify-Starter/README.md

 # Fastify Starter

-:leopard: A boilerplate for API Server with Node.js, Fastify, and MongoDB on Vite.
+:leopard: A boilerplate for server applications with Fastify and Mongo using TypeScript on Vite.

 :rainbow: View Demo: [Live](https://vue-starter-6fa6.onrender.com) | Windows | macOS | Android | iOS